 Ultimately, quiet mini fridges can save you valuable time and money you would’ve spent going to a vending machine.
 They’re also incredibly convenient, useful, and even energy-saving, especially in comparison to bigger refrigerators.
-But dorm rooms certainly aren’t the only areas that could benefit from having one of these.
-So let’s talk about some other reasons you would need a quiet mini fridge.
+And dorm rooms certainly aren’t the only areas that could benefit from having one of these.

 As always, before I get into my reviews, I ought to establish a baseline for the products we’re looking for.
 No matter what you need a mini fridge for, there are some basic features you should pay attention to.
 On top of those, there are all sorts of extra components that can make a mini fridge go from basic to extra in just a few moments.
 So let’s start with the most obvious one.

 In general, mini fridges are quieter and much less prone to breaking than the regular ones.
-That’s not to say that they don’t have moving parts as well — they do.
-Those smaller fans are just typically pretty noiseless, both due to their build quality and due to the units’ less powerful motors.
+Their smaller fans are typically pretty noiseless, both due to their build quality and due to the units’ less powerful motors.